aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

 A recent feature addition in DeepAR is inclusion of dynamic features, which works in a way similar to how we used covariates in our custom RNN based model.
 Using dynamic features, as supporting time series' that help explain the variability of the main time series, you can easily improve upon the prediction accuracy.
 Values of dynamic feature series' however have to be known for the forecast horizon.
 Although you will be using metrices from the same data set as dynamic features in this workshop, it is not realistic to know the values of those in advance, throughout the forecast horizon.

-In order to adopt to techniques you learn in this workshop to realistic use case, you might use data such as forward looking bond prices, federal interest rate, companies' revenue or sales guidance, option pricing etc. DeepAR's support of dynamic feature would then allow you to incorporate such additional knowledge about future into your model, thereby allowing you to forecast the futre prices better.
+In order to adopt the techniques you learn in this workshop to a real world use case, you might use data such as forward looking bond prices, federal interest rate, companies' revenue or sales guidance, option pricing etc. DeepAR's support of dynamic feature would then allow you to incorporate such additional knowledge about future into your model, thereby allowing you to forecast the futre prices better.

 You can now proceed to explore the final approach, of predicting stock price movements using DeepAR, following the code in the [dbg-deepar](notebooks/dbg-deepar.ipynb) notebook.